perlindgren/syncrim/README.md

 - Limited set of commodity components:

-  - Adder
+  - `Add` a two input adder

-  - Generic Multiplexer
+  - `Mux` a generic multiplexer, with a select 0..N-1, and N input signals.

-  - Constant
+  - `Constant` a constant value.

-  - Probe (for visualization of simulation state)
+  - `Probe` (a component for visualization of simulation signal)

-  - Register
+  - `Register` a component storing a signal value and propagating inputs to outputs on clock.

 - Modularization: